MrSmith33/nihlang/doc/vm_memory.md

    For now it an absense of pointer, so when null is written to memory, we just remove pointer from the destination if any.

 8. Reading from uninitialized register
-   a) trap
+   - trap
-   b) conservative check in validation
+   - conservative check in validation
-   c) allow and return garbage (potentially insecure and undeterministic)
+   - allow and return garbage (potentially insecure and undeterministic)
-   d) allow and return zero
+   - allow and return zero

 9. What opcodes must be aware of shadow pointers?
     1. Any register assignment must erase the pointer